eudoxia0/eudoxia0.github.io/article/_drafts/linux-on-the-fujitsu-lifebook-u729.md

 # Background

-From early 2024 my daily driver was an [M2 MacBook Air], until earlier this year I broke the screen, and the repair was quoted at almost 1000 AUD.
+From early 2024 my daily driver was an M2 MacBook Air, until earlier this year I broke the screen, and the repair was quoted at almost 1000 AUD.
 Since I used it as a desktop most of the time, this didn't affect me much.
-After some flip-flopping I decided to get an [M4 Mac mini].
+After some flip-flopping I decided to get an M4 Mac mini.
 Partly for the faster CPU and more RAM, but partly because I liked the idea of LARPing like it's the 2000s, when computers, and by extension the Internet, where fixed in physical space, rather than following everyone around.